cathyyyyjia/DATA558/PolishedCode/README.md

 # DATA 558 Polished Code

-In this assignment, I implemented k-means clustering algorithm.
+In this assignment, I implemented the k-means clustering algorithm.
 I have tested my code on both simulated dataset and real-world dataset and compared with scikit-learn built-in KMeans function.

 ## K-Means Clustering Implementation: mykmeans